SOME OF THE FILMS WE'VE SCORED, music-directed, OR CONTRIBUTED A SUBSTANTIAL AMOUNT OF MUSIC TO:

 ~ Where the Rivers Flow North (full score -- Rip Torn, Tantoo Cardinal, Michael J. Fox, Treat Williams -- American Indian Film Festival Eagle Spirit Award)

-~ Guardian -- (in production -- composing, editing, mixing -- A story about the erosion of government-sponsored research and environmental management in Canada as this relates to the remote west coast of British Columbia, an area of vast wilderness and streams that support the salmon population and native fisheries.
+~ Guardian -- (in production -- composing, editing, mixing -- A story about the erosion of government-sponsored environmental monitoring in Canada's remote west coast of British Columbia.
+This is an area of vast wilderness and streams that support the salmon population and native fisheries.
 The film tells the story of the dwindling Guardian Program which once had 150 men and women living on boats, observing, canoeing and walking streams to collect data and monitor conditions related to the health of the salmon fisheries.
 Now down to only seven Guardians, the program is being phased out as people retire.
 The film follows two of these men, both of whom have been doing this work for over 30 years.
 It captures their deep understanding of this beautiful, ethereal world, their commitment to the work, and the coming loss of the knowledge they've developed over the decades.
 In the process, the film also tells a story of declining fish populations; the impact of climate change, pipelines, ports and tanker traffic related to the export of natural gas; and more.)

-~ The Last Clinics -- (in production -- full score -- This is the pilot episode of a planned series about the embattled state of women's reproductive health clinics, especially in certain states.
+~ On the Divide -- (in production -- full score -- This is the pilot episode of a planned series about the embattled reality of women's reproductive health clinics, especially in certain states.
 This first film focuses on what's happening in Texas.)

 ~ Dear President Obama: The Clean Energy Revolution Is Now (partial score -- a powerful, feature length documentary by Jon Bowermaster about the negative effects of and alternatives to hydrofracking for natural gas -- recipient of the American Environmental Film Award at the LA Documentary Film Festival)